 UPDATE: Amanda Blackburn has passed away.

-Blackburn, 28, was shot at least once.
-Their toddler son was home at the time of the home invasion, but he was not injured.
+IMPD said Blackburn, 28, was shot in the head Tuesday morning during a home invasion in the 2800 block of Sunnyfield Court.
+Davey was the one who found her.
+Their toddler son was home at the time of the attack; he was not injured.

 Those wanting to donate can do so here.